-Local authorities in Greece do not still have the economic capacity to finance special projects against the finance crisis.
+Local authorities in Greece do not yet have the economic capacity to finance special projects against the finance crisis.
 That comes as a result of the fact that Greek local authorities manage an amount that doesn't reach the 5% of the GDP, and also the Central Government still withholds part of the institutionalised sources of local authorities.

 However, local authorities are an important employer and in many cases, especially in the case of regional authorities, they are the most important employer in the regions.
-In the framework of its 2008 annual congress, KEDKE focused in dealing with the consequences of the crisis in local societies.
+In the framework of its 2008 annual congress, Central Union of Municipalities and Communities of Greece (KEDKE) focused on dealing with the consequences of the crisis in local societies.

-The central issues in the sectors of social policy and employment, that KEDKE claimed and to a great degree achieved, until 2010 are:
+The central issues in the sectors of social policy and employment that KEDKE claimed and to a great degree achieved, until 2010 are: